wundergraph/cosmo/rfc/custom-modules-v1.md

 	Schema *graphql.Schema
 }

+type Operation struct {
+	// The name of the operation
+	Name string
+	// The type of the operation (query, mutation, subscription) Type string
+	// The document representation of the operation Document graphql.Document
+	// The variables of the operation
+	Variables map[string]interface{}
+	// The client name of the operation
+	ClientName string
+	// The client version of the operation
+	ClientVersion string
+	// The uploaded files of the operation
+	UploadedFiles map[string]*core.UploadedFile
+	// The plan of the operation
+	Plan *core.Plan
+	// The normalization of the operation
+	Normalization *core.Normalization
+}

 type GatewayRequest struct {
 	// The original GraphQL request with all the information like query, variables, operation name, extensions etc.
 	Request *core.GraphQLRequest